V/Q Scan (Ventilation/Perfusion Scan)

 Explore common terms in V/Q reports, each with detailed explanations, clinical significance, and related lab tests to help you understand your imaging results. lab tests.

-Chronic Thromboembolic Disease VQ Scan
+Chronic Thromboembolic Disease VQ Scan: What It Shows, Cost

 Persistent perfusion defects that don't resolve after anticoagulation.
 May show mosaic perfusion pattern, wedge-shaped defects at clot sites, and evidence of pulmonary hypertension with enlarged central arteries.